 Meet the outstanding volunteers who serve on our Board of Directors and lead our Chapter:

-Carla Day has been volunteering and serving LFA, IN Chapter for more than eight years.
-In 2013 she was named our Chapter Volunteer of the Year, in 2015 was inducted into our Volunteer Hall of Fame, and in 2016 was honored to be named the national LFA Volunteer of the Year!
+Carla Day has been volunteering and serving the LFA, Indiana Chapter since 2010.
+In 2013 she was named our Chapter Volunteer of the Year, in 2015 was inducted into our Volunteer Hall of Fame, in 2016 was honored to be named the national LFA Volunteer of the Year, and in 2018 was elected as LFA, Indiana Chapter Board Chair!
+Carla is the facilitator for the Indy East Support Group, and is the visionary for the Faces of Lupus fashion show and P.A.T.H. program.
 She was diagnosed with lupus in 1988, and having struggled and persevered over the disease for more than twenty years, she is an exemplary role model for others who are trying to do the same.
 Carla is married to Happy Day, who is also an avid LFA, Indiana Chapter supporter and volunteer.
 Carla currently serves as the Nurse’s Guild president at St. Luke Missionary Baptist Church, where she has been a member for more than 30 years.
-She has been employed by Ricoh USA for over 25 years.
-She enjoys reading cooking, traveling and spending time with family.
+She enjoys reading, cooking, traveling and spending time with family.

 Currently the Outreach and Education Specialist at the Indiana Latino Institute, Michelle-Marie Polanco holds a BA in International Affairs with a concentration in Contemporary Cultures and Societies from the George Washington University.
 Prior to attending college in Washington, DC, Ms. Polanco earned her international baccalaureate from the United World College of the Atlantic in Wales, UK.
 Having experienced up close the effects of autoimmune conditions, Ms. Polanco sought the opportunity to participate in programs of advocacy, awareness, and education benefitting those who struggle with lupus and similar autoimmune diseases.
 Given that lupus affects a large segment of the Latino population, Ms. Polanco especially hopes to make a difference in her community.